Sign in Create account

 Row 5: K across all sts.

-Rows 6 to 9: Rep rows 1 to 4 once (24 sts).
+Rows 6 to 9: Repeat rows 1 to 4 once (24 sts).

 Cast off in g-st.

-Cloak and hood for Little Red Riding Hood
+Cloak and Hood for Little Red Riding Hood

 Rows 1 to 6: Work 6 rows in g-st.